wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.1.1 - 2015/01/24 =
+- Fixed a bug that caused non-object type PHP error in the post type factory class introduced in v3.5.1.

 = 3.5.1 - 2015/01/23 =
 - Fixed a bug in the `enqueueScripts()` method of the admin page factory class.